Cray-HPE/canu/readme.md

 CANU can be used to validate BGP neighbors.
 All neighbors of a switch must return status **Established** or the verification will fail.

-- To enter a comma separated list of IP addresses to the `---ips` flag.
-To read the IP addresses from a file, make sure the file has one IP address per line, and use the flag like `--ips-file FILENAME` to input the file.
 - The default **asn** is set to _65533_ if it needs to be changed, use the flag `--asn NEW_ASN_NUMBER` to set the new number

 If you want to see the individual status of all the neighbors of a switch, use the `--verbose` flag.